 Looking to get away from hustle and bustle?
 Seeking rolling hills, covered bridges, and some of the best fall colors in the US?
 Perhaps you have a soft spot for historic churches with tall white spires, or classic New England charm?

 While we enjoy the bucolic charm and quaint architecture, we keep coming back because there’s just so much to do.
 And so much to see.
 And so much to eat!
-If you’re thinking of taking a trip, you won’t want to miss out on our top 10 things to do in Litchfield Hills CT, one of the best places to visit in the Nutmeg State.
+If you’re thinking of taking a trip, you won’t want to miss out on our top things to do in Litchfield Hills CT, one of the best places to visit in the Nutmeg State.